Agent Skills: Writing

 For single documents:

-• Master outline in .claude/OUTLINE.md is sufficient
+• Master outline in .planning/OUTLINE.md is sufficient

 • Draft: drafts/draft.md or drafts/[title].md